MirceaStefanescu/Portofolio/Automated Infrastructure & Deployment Platform/README.md

   Drift --> K8s
 ```

-Component flow: developers request infra and pipelines through the portal UI, backed by a portal API that renders templates from `portal/templates` and exposes `/api/metrics` for Prometheus.
+Component flow: developers request infra and pipelines through the portal UI.
+The portal API renders templates from `portal/templates` and exposes `/api/metrics` for Prometheus.
 Terraform modules provision cloud resources, Helm charts deploy apps to Kubernetes, Vault brokers secrets, and Prometheus/Grafana provide visibility.
 Drift detection compares Terraform state and Kubernetes manifests to actual state and supports rollback.
+More detail in `docs/architecture.md`.

 ## Tech stack
-- Backend: Node/Express portal API that generates pipelines and infra templates on demand.
+- Backend: Node/Express for lightweight request handling and template rendering.
-- Frontend: static portal UI served by the API with live previews and downloads.
+- Frontend: static portal UI served by the API for fast local demos.
-- Infra: Terraform modules for reusable infrastructure definitions and drift detection.
+- Infra: Terraform modules for reusable infrastructure definitions and drift checks.
 - Delivery: Helm charts for Kubernetes deployments with environment overrides.
 - CI: Jenkins and GitHub Actions to cover legacy and GitHub-native pipelines.
 - Security: HashiCorp Vault for secrets brokering and short-lived tokens.